AMMAR KHALID, EDITOR-IN-CHIEF

 Ammar Khalid is a second-year International Development student from Pakistan.
 Most recently, he was a summer intern with the World Bank's Jobs Group.
 Prior to SAIS, after completing his undergraduate studies in Economics from the Lahore University of Management Sciences (LUMS), he worked for two years at an economic research institute in Lahore, Pakistan.
 He loves the outdoors, and has trekked and traveled extensively across Pakistan's mountainous North.
 He tweets @paharibakra.

-ADAM WEBER, EDITOR
+ADAM WEBER, SENIOR EDITOR

-Adam Weber is a first-year International Development student from Alameda, California.
+Adam Weber is a seond-year International Development student from Alameda, California.
 He is a former Peace Corps volunteer in Paraguay (2009-2011) and more recently, a Teach For America corps member.
 Adam spent the last four years teaching high school mathematics in south Texas along the Mexican border.
 An avid traveler, while in Bologna he tears himself away from his studies only long enough for quick workouts at the gym.

-GRACE CRAMER, EDITOR
+GRACE CRAMER, SENIOR EDITOR

-Grace Cramer is a first-year International Development student from London.
+Grace Cramer is a second-year International Development student from London.
 Previously she worked in the Corporate Social Responsibility Team of Deloitte Global, where she looked after communications and partnerships.
 Prior to this, she studied Politics, Philosophy and Economics at Durham University.
 When not studying, she is easily distracted by baking or the gym.

 Past editors and themes

 2017, "Technology and Development": Maria Lopez Conde (editor-in-chief), Krishnan Raghavan, Brittany Grabel 2016, "Migration and Displacement": Gabor Debreczeni (editor-in-chief), Ashley Augsburger, Deea Ariana 2015, "Urbanization": Jacob Morrin (editor-in-chief), Gregor Schueler